Apache - Disable unsecure SSL versions

 This can be done by changing the SSL configuration for Apache.

 - Open ssl.conf (normally to be found in /etc/httpd; the exact location being depended on the server OS), and modify the following lines:

 - It may be that the SSLProtocol option is included multiple times in the file, adjust them all.

 - Save the changes and restart Apache

 - Test the modified settings with the openssl command below; (This should give an error message if it is successful):

-- Make sure the sites still work well with TLSv1:
+- Make sure the sites still work well with TLSv1.2:

-Use our SSLCheck to verify the allows SSL2 or SSLv3.
+Use our SSLCheck to verify the webserver still allows unsafe SSL protocols.